Science Scholarships and Awards

 There are currently two Awards granted for Outstanding Graduates in the Sciences.
 To apply for these, or any other Graduate Awards, please go to the Awards Application Webpage:

-- This award is sponsored by the Dow Chemical Michigan Operations.
+Physical Science Award - This award is sponsored by the Dow Chemical Michigan Operations.
 Dow Chemical Company is a diversified chemical company that harnesses the power of innovation, science and technology to constantly improve what is essential to human progress.
 Programs considered for this award: Agriculture, Biotechnology-Pre, Chemical Process Tech., Chemical Tech., Chemistry Majors, Conservation, Environmental Tech, Forestry, Geography, Geology, Natural Resources, Physics, Water Environmental Technology.
-For more details regarding this award, please visit the foundation website

-- The Julius & Irene Sutto Student Award for Life Sciences Endowment has been established by gifts from Mr. Sutto in memory of his wife, to honor a top student enrolled in the Life Sciences.
+Life Sciences Award - The Julius & Irene Sutto Student Award for Life Sciences Endowment has been established by gifts from Mr. Sutto in memory of his wife, to honor a top student enrolled in the Life Sciences.
 Delta College’s Life Sciences includes: Biology Majors, Biotechnology-Pre, Dentistry-Pre, Dietetics-Pre, Medical Tech.-Pre, Medicine-Pre, Mortuary Science-Pre, Occupational Therapy-Pre, Optometry –Pre, Osteopathy-Pre, Pharmacy-Pre, Physical Therapy-Pre, Veterinary Medicine-Pre and related transfer medical fields.
-For more details regarding this award, please visit the foundation website

 There are currently four Scholarships that may only be applied for by Science/Life Science students.
 The intent of these scholarships is to financially aid a student in the sciences as they continue to pursue their chosen field of study: